AHEAD-Ansible/ansible-nautobot-network-path-troubleshooting/administrators.md

    - Accepts either IPv4 literals or hostnames for source/destination, resolving hostnames via the Nautobot system resolver (IPv4 only) and preserving the original input alongside the resolved address in the job results.
+   - If the source IP/host is absent from Nautobot IPAM, the job now performs prefix-based gateway discovery and continues with reduced metadata, marking the source as not found in the result payload.
    - Creates the shared data source (`NautobotORMDataSource`) and the pipeline steps (`InputValidationStep`, `GatewayDiscoveryStep`, `NextHopDiscoveryStep`, `PathTracingStep`).